It's in the Blood

 It's in the Blood is a 1938 British comedy film directed by Gene Gerrard and starring Claude Hulbert, Lesley Brook and Max Leeds.
-It was made at Teddington Studios by the British subsidiary of Warner Brothers.
+It was written by John Dighton, Basil Dillon, J. O. C. Orton, Reginald Purdell, David Whitelaw and Brock Williams based on the 1936 novel The Big Picture by Whitelaw, and made at Teddington Studios by the British subsidiary of Warner Brothers.